 ASTER Zones 3-9 (Michaelmas Daisy)

-and then in fall, the handsome green foliage very nearly disappears,
+fall, the handsome green foliage very nearly disappears, smothered by

-smothered by thousands of blooms.
-Butterflies and other nectar
+thousands of blooms.
+Butterflies and other nectar collectors love them.

-collectors love them.
 Use asters in the border and as summer hedges.
+They are quite

 - Royal blue phlox-like flowers in late summer and fall on this slowly